 In a 5.1 surround configuration, place your surround speakers behind or to the side of the listening position.
 According to Dolby, you get quality sound if you maintain an angle between 110 degrees and 120 degrees from your listening position.
 If your room is small, opt for the 90-degree angle for the best result.

 THX suggests a range from 90-degree to 110 degrees.
 Assume you have your couch up against your wall.
 To comply with THX’s recommendation, you put right and left surround speakers on either side of the furniture at 90 degrees, and that’s it.

 If you’re struggling to get the exact position, make compromises.
 However, ensure you get as close to the recommended angle as possible.

 Besides the angle, be sure the surround speakers are higher than the front speakers.
 One or two feet above your head height when sitting down is ideal.
 If you do this, you’ll get an ambient sound in the room.

 It would be best if you pointed your surround speakers at the listening position for the best outcome, much like the front right and left speakers.
 The speaker’s design determines how far audiophiles can go with this.
 Whether the brackets or stands allow you to point it to this location also matters.

 Overall, aim to angle the standard direct-firing speakers at your listening position if you like the experience.
 However, you can also consider placing the speakers high above your main movie chair.
 This often helps increase the sound dispersion before it reaches the listeners’ ears.

-The surround speaker placement for the 7.1 configuration is like what we’ve seen here.
-However, the angle should be between 90-degree and 110-degrees.
+The surround speaker placement for the 7.1 configurations is like what we’ve seen here.
+However, the angle should be between 90-degree and 110 degrees.
 The speakers should be nearer to the listening position.